Andrés Bonifacio: Trial and sentencing

+Execution

 There are differing accounts of Bonifacio's manner of execution.
 The commanding officer of the execution party, Lazaro Macapagal, said in two separate accounts that the Bonifacio brothers were shot to death, which is the orthodox interpretation.
 Macapagal's second account has Bonifacio attempting to escape after his brother is shot, but he is also killed while running away.
 Macapagal writes that they buried the brothers in shallow graves dug with bayonets and marked by twigs.

 However, another account states that after his brother was shot, Bonifacio was stabbed and hacked to death.
 This was allegedly done while he lay prone in a hammock in which he was carried to the site, being too weak to walk.
 This version was maintained by Guillermo Masangkay, who claimed to have gotten this information from one of Macapagal's men.
 Also, one account used to corroborate this version is of an alleged eyewitness, a farmer who claimed he saw five men hacking a man in a hammock.
 Historian Milagros Guerrero also says Bonifacio was bayoneted, and that the brothers were left unburied.
 After bones said to be Bonifacio's – including a fractured skull – were discovered in 1918, Masangkay claimed the forensic evidence supported his version of events.
 Writer Adrian Cristobal notes that accounts of Bonifacio's captivity and trial state he was very weak due to his wounds being left untreated; he thus doubts that Bonifacio was strong enough to make a last dash for freedom as Macapagal claimed.
 Historian Ambeth Ocampo, who doubts the Bonifacio bones were authentic, thus also doubts the possibility of Bonifacio's death by this manner.

-Bonifacio as first Philippine President
+Bonifacio as first President of the Republic of the Philippines

 Some historians such as Milagros Guerrero, Emmanuel Encarnación, Ramón Villegas and Michael Charleston Chua have pushed for the recognition of Bonifacio as the first President of the Philippines instead of Aguinaldo, the officially recognized one.
 This view emphasizes that Bonifacio was not just the leader of the Katipunan as a revolutionary secret society, as traditional historiography has emphasized, but that he also established and headed a revolutionary government through the Katipunan from 1896 to 1897, before a revolutionary government headed by Aguinaldo was first formed at the Tejeros Convention.
 Guerrero writes that Bonifacio had a concept of the Philippine nation called Haring Bayang Katagalugan ("Sovereign Tagalog Nation") which was displaced by Aguinaldo's concept of Filipinas.
 In documents predating Tejeros and the First Philippine Republic of 1899, Bonifacio is called the president of the "Sovereign [Tagalog] Nation" and the "Tagalog Republic".

 The term Tagalog historically refers to an ethnic group, their language, and script.
 Historians have thus viewed Bonifacio's concept of the Philippine nation as restricted to the Tagalog-speaking regions of Luzon, as compared to Aguinaldo's view of Luzon, Visayas, and Mindanao (comprising the modern Philippines).